 Existing literature in the terrorism field emphasizes the connection between terrorist group alliances, rivalries, and lethality.
-Building off of the extant literature, this study uses original data on alliances and rivalries in order to assess lethality while accounting for dependence between terrorist groups.
-I find little evidence that the count of alliances drives lethality.
-Instead, it is embeddedness of a group within the broader alliance network that leads to increased lethality.
-I also find support for the outbidding hypothesis.
+Building off of the extant literature, this study uses network analysis in order to assess lethality while accounting for dependence between terrorist groups.
+I find no evidence that the count of alliances drives lethality.
+Instead, it is the connectedness of a group's allies and the embeddedness of a group within a clique that leads to increased lethality.